-Advantage on one side is the disadvantage on the other: Since users won’t receive a reward for installing your app, you have more costs in order to receive the same amount of installs compared to a incentivized campaign.
-If you just started your app business this could take a big chunk of your marketing budget if you mainly base your app promotion strategy on this element.
+The advantage on one side is the disadvantage on the other: Since users won’t receive a reward for installing your app, you have more costs in order to receive the same amount of installs compared to an incentivized campaign.
+If you just started your app business, this could take a big chunk of your marketing budget if you mainly base your app promotion strategy on this element.

-But it’s worth it!
+But it’s worth it.
 Users will interact and use your app because of their true interest, which is a good basis for a loyal user base and a huge advantage for this type of app promotion strategy.

 Can you choose a method where you will only deal with the benefits and leave the drawbacks behind?
 The answer is:

-This mixture of rewarded and non-incent installs can let your app promotion strategy shoot up and your app will climb up the charts.
+Take advantage of both of them.
+This mixture of rewarded and non-incent installs will let your app promotion strategy shoot up and your app will climb up the charts.

-2 steps to success
+2 Steps to Success

-For example, you can get a vital amount of downloads in a short time frame where most of these installs arise out of other sources:
+For example, you can get a vital amount of downloads in a short time frame, where most of the installs arise from other sources:

 1) Organic installs due to the ranking in the Play Store